leesga8/roboger/README.md

 * _Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"_
 * _Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"_
 * _Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"_
+* _The number 13 should be replaced with "Won't you be my neighbor?"_
+* _The number 21 should be replaced with "Boop"._
+* _The number 32 should be replaced with "Won't you be my neighbor?"_
 These exceptions are written from least to most important.
 The first exception should apply unless the second exception does, and the same with the second and third.

 ## TDD